ministryofjustice/cloud-platform-terraform-rds-instance/README.md

 When upgrading the major version of an engine, `allow_major_version_upgrade` must be set to `true`, as default is set to false.

+Some engines can't apply some parameters without a reboot(ex postgres9.x cant apply force_ssl immediate), and you will need to specify "pending-reboot" here.

 **IMPORTANT NOTE: From version 4.0, this module does not support Live-0 deployment.
 Be sure to use the previous one (3.1) is you need to deploy to Live-0.**

 ## Usage